 Our professionals will use a scaling tool or an ultrasonic cleaning instrument to clean each of the gum pockets.
 They will smooth out the surfaces of the teeth to prevent bacteria buildup from happening again.

 After your scaling and root planing treatment, you may experience some inflammation and minor bleeding.
-Dr. Farnham and Dr. Fuerst will educate you about gentle teeth cleaning techniques that will keep your teeth plaque-free after your treatment.
+Dr. Brett Farnham, Dr. Kirby Fuerst, and Dr. Erin Fuerst will educate you about gentle teeth cleaning techniques that will keep your teeth plaque-free after your treatment.

 See one of our skilled and caring dentists if you are suffering from the effects of gum disease.
 It is important to receive treatment before gum disease progresses to gum recession and tooth loss.
 Contact our office today!